Google ADK vs LangGraph 2026: I Installed Both and Compared Them Side by Side

 graph = builder.compile()

 The way I see it: ADK says “assemble a pipeline in code”; LangGraph says “design a state machine.”
-Neither is objectively better — it’s about which feels more natural for your problem.
+Neither is objectively better.
+It comes down to which feels more natural for your problem.

 The Dependency Gap Is Shocking